 Bény-sur-Mer Canadian war cemetery

-Over 2000 soldiers are buried here.
+There are over 2000 soldiers are buried here.
 Many of them belonged to the 3rd Canadian Division.